Jinglemisk/coin-and-conscience/docs/specs.md

 Restocking: Players Restock every Week after the 5-day cycle is over.
 Players may only buy Items and not sell Items.
 Players can purchase permanent Upgrades.
 - Restock pulls from the shared catalog and respects config-driven knobs: `inventory.baseWeightLimit` gates total carried weight and `inventory.restockBatchSize` limits how many offers surface in a single batch.
 - Hidden or quest-classified items are curated manually; their tags start concealed and require specific triggers (e.g., appraisal) to reveal.
+- Weekend restock happens through a dedicated modal where the player can review offers, inspect stats/price/weight, and spend gold; purchases are blocked outside the weekend phase or when gold/capacity are insufficient.

 ## Party Management